DZYB

 DZYB (102.3 FM) is a radio station owned by Nation Broadcasting Corporation and operated by Philippine Collective Media Corporation.
-It currently serves as a relay station of FM Radio 92.3 in Manila.
+It currently serves as a relay station of 92.3 FMR in Manila.
 The station's transmitter is located at Mt.
 Sto.
 Tomas, Tuba, Benguet.

 History

 The station began operations in 1978 as MRS 102.3, airing an adult contemporary format.
 In 1998, after NBC was acquired by PLDT subsidiary MediaQuest Holdings, the station rebranded as Jesse @ Rhythms 102.3 and switched to a Top 40 format.
 In 2005, the name was shortened to 102.3 Jesse as the station switched to an urban contemporary format.

-On February 21, 2011, months after TV5 took over operations of the stations, it became a relay station of Radyo5 92.3 News FM in Metro Manila.
-On November 4, 2024, it was rebranded to Favorite Music Radio (FMR), continuing as a relay of DWFM Manila as part of an agreement between Nation Broadcasting Corporation (NBC) and Philippine Collective Media Corporation (PCMC), under which PCMC will acquire most of NBC's radio assets and frequencies, except for its stations in Cebu and Cagayan de Oro.
-This became the second Favorite Music Radio in Baguio under PCMC, after FM Radio Baguio 94.3, which was an originating station until it was discontinued on May 15, 2025 by PCMC management.
+On February 21, 2011, months after TV5 took over operations of the station's operations, it became a relay station of Radyo5 92.3 based in Metro Manila.
+On November 4, 2024, it became part of the Favorite Music Radio (FMR) network, albeit continuing as a relay.
+As part of an agreement between Nation Broadcasting Corporation (NBC) and Philippine Collective Media Corporation (PCMC), it is among NBC's radio assets and frequencies acquired by PCMC.